yatharth1444/HeadBuzzer/README.md

-# BloggingCoder - MERN Stack APP
+# HeadBuzzer- MERN Stack APP - create your blogs

 This is a multi-user blogging platform built with Node, React, Next.js, Express, and MongoDB.